ashutoshmjain/gita/src/how.md

 ---

-[^tablet]: This content is “designed” for ‘in-browser’ reading experience on an Apple or Android tablet.
-It should work pretty well on kindle browser as well, if you want to read it in the bright sun light, though you will need an internet connection.
-Of course it will work fine on a laptop browser.
+[^tablet]: This content is “designed” for ‘in-browser’ reading experience on a laptop or a desktop.
+It should work pretty well on Tablets and Smartphones, even on and Kindle browser (if you want to read it in the bright sun light), but the browsers are pretty compromised on smart devices.
+For one you can't install extensions or "add ons" on most of the browsers on smart(er) devices :-) There are ways to hack the tablets to get desktop quality browsers but then you are turning a tablet into a laptop anyways :-).
+A curious implementation is "Samsung Dex" on their Android tablets.
+It is a good start but as of 2023, if you are someone who is enthused by "Dex", you should probably dust off your ten years old laptop and use a "32 bit version" of Debian for a better quality of Browsers (and life:-).
+Even a low cost "Chromebook" does lot better!

 ---